apache/airflow/CONTRIBUTING.rst

 2. Create a `local virtualenv <LOCAL_VIRTUALENV.rst>`_,
    initialize the `Breeze environment <BREEZE.rst>`__, and install `pre-commit framework <STATIC_CODE_CHECKS.rst#pre-commit-hooks>`__.
-   If you want to add more changes in the future, set up your fork and enable Github Actions.
+   If you want to add more changes in the future, set up your fork and enable GitHub Actions.

 3. Join `devlist <https://lists.apache.org/list.html?dev@airflow.apache.org>`__
-   and set up a `Slack account <https://apache-airflow-slack.herokuapp.com>`__.
+   and set up a `Slack account <https://s.apache.org/airflow-slack>`__.

 4. Make the change and create a `Pull Request from your fork <https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork>`__.